Capacity Utilization – A Simple Guide

 Capacity utilization business considerations

-Keeping the capacity utilization rate of a production operation in mind is important as the metric provides an invaluable insight into the company’s cost structure.
-It allows to determine the balancing point between the operation rate and average cost per unit.
+Keeping the capacity utilization rate of a production operation in mind is important as the metric provides invaluable insight into the company’s cost structure.
+It allows to determine the balancing point between the operation rate and the average cost per unit.
 Many companies also shift their capacity utilization rates higher or lower strategically, depending on customer demands, raw material prices, phases in the business cycle, etc.

 When the rate is constantly very high, it would probably be a good idea to invest in new manufacturing infrastructure to further increase production capacity.
 Among other considerations, this helps to avoid losing out on filling emerging or existing market caps.
 Conversely, if the rate is constantly low, the company should focus on increasing the efficiency of its manufacturing operation.
-There are a multitude of ways to do this.
+There is a multitude of ways to do this.
 For example, by implementing new production systems (e.g., SMED), employing more staff, subcontracting parts of the production process, becoming a subcontractor yourself, optimizing production planning and scheduling, etc.